Final Fantasy XII: Merchandise

 Studio BentStuff published three Ultimania books in 2006: Final Fantasy XII Battle Ultimania and the Final Fantasy XII Scenario Ultimania on June 16, and Final Fantasy XII Ultimania Ω on November 24.
 The Battle Ultimania provides a description and analysis of the new battle system and its components, and developer interviews.
-The Scenario Ultimania describes the main scenarios in the game, profiles on the characters and areas in Ivalice, developer interviews, and details on each location.
+The Scenario Ultimania describes the main scenarios, profiles on the characters and areas in Ivalice, developer interviews, and details on each location.
 The last guide, the Ultimania Ω, includes voice actor interviews, the complete story of Final Fantasy XII including additional character profiles, a collection of artworks and illustrations, the complete play guide, and a novella written by Benny Matsuyama, author of Hoshi wo Meguru Otome from the Final Fantasy VII Ultimania Ω Guide.
-Another Ultimania edition, the Final Fantasy XII International Zodiac Job System Ultimania, was released on September 6, 2007, as a guide book for the International Zodiac version of the game.
+Another Ultimania edition, the Final Fantasy XII International Zodiac Job System Ultimania, was released on September 6, 2007, as a guide book for the International Zodiac version.
 The game was re-released as part of the Final Fantasy 25th Anniversary Ultimate Box Japanese package in December 2012.

 For the North American release, a "Collector's Edition" was available through GameStop and EB Games.
 This edition includes the original game packaged in a metallic case along with a special bonus disc, which contains Final Fantasy XII developer interviews, an art gallery, U.S. and Japanese trailers, and a featurette, "History of Final Fantasy", which gives a brief overview of Final Fantasy games.
 On January 26, 2007, Square Enix Product Blog revealed full-color Gabranth, Ashe, Balthier, and Vaan figures.

-In 2007, Balthier was featured in Final Fantasy Tactics: War of the Lions as a playable character.
+In 2007, Balthier featured in Final Fantasy Tactics: War of the Lions as a playable character.